101-Ways/serverless-workshop/2_React/README.md

 ...
 ```

-Now lets modify the render method to respond to our state:
+Now lets replace the render method to respond to our state:

 ```
   render() {